In this article I describe process of writing of simple cross-platform HTTP proxy.

 browser.
 In this loop we use two functions —

-handle_browser_write, each of them calls another function until we doesn't finish reading
+, each of them calls another function until we don't finish reading

-of data from server (either number of bytes, specified in headers) or doesn't get end of
+of data from server (either number of bytes, specified in headers) or don't get end of

 file.

-If we'll get end of file, then we pass rest of data to the browser and close connection,
+If we'll get end of file, then we'll pass rest of data to the browser and close

-or if we use persistent connection, then we pass control to the start function, that
+connection.
+Or if we use persistent connection, then we'll pass control to the start

 That's all.
-As I already mention above, main problem — building of right data flow sequence.
+As I already mentioned above, main problem — building of right data flow sequence.

 1. If cmake can't find required libraries, you can specify their location with two